eclipse-vertx/vert.x/core_manual_java.md

     server.listen(8080, "myhost");

 The first parameter to `listen` is the port.

 The second parameter is the hostname or ip address.
-If the hostname is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.
+If it is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.

+The actual bind is asynchronous so the server might not actually be listening until some time *after* the call to listen has returned.
+If you want to be notified when the server is actually listening you can provide a handler to the `listen` call.
+For example:

+    server.listen(8080, "myhost", new AsyncResultHandler<Void>() {
+        public void handle(AsyncResult<HttpServer> asyncResult) {
+            log.info("Listen succeeded? " + asyncResult.succeeded());
+        }
+    });

 ### Getting Notified of Incoming Requests